neicnordic/sda-pipeline/cmd/verify/verify.md

 1. The file size, md5 and sha256 checksum will be read from the decryptor.
 If this fails an error will be written to the logs.

-1. If the `re_verify` bool is not set in the RabbitMQ message, the message processing ends here, and continues with the next message.
+1. If the `re_verify` boolean is not set in the RabbitMQ message, the message processing ends here, and continues with the next message.
 Otherwise the processing continues with verification:

     1. A verification message is created, and validated against the "ingestion-accession-request" schema.